bentomhall/nih-system/homebrewery/world/player-options.md

 This is an archetype of the Rogue class.

 #### Shaping Dice
 You have four shaping dice, each of which is a d6.
 You use these to empower your archetype features.
 You regain expended dice when you complete a short or long rest.
-The the size of each die increases with level as shown on the Mage Hunter.
+The size of each die increases with level as shown on the Mage Hunter.

 #### Disruptive Strike
 Starting at level 3 when a creature within your reach (if wielding a melee weapon) or normal range (if wielding a ranged weapon) begins casting a spell or using a magical ability, you can use your reaction and spend a shaping die to make an attack against them with a wielded weapon.
 If it hits, you add the result from your shaping die to the damage dealt and the target must make a concentration check at disadvantage.
 On a failed check, the spell or magical ability fails and the spell slot or charge is consumed.